Michal-Dudzik/ksef-pdf-generator/readme.md

 ### Persistent Session Logging

-The application automatically logs all operations to monthly log files.
-This feature is **enabled by default** and helps with auditing, debugging, and compliance.
+The application automatically logs all operations to daily log files.
+This feature is **enabled by default**

 **Log Location:**

 Logs are created in a `logs/` folder:

 - **Standalone exe**: Next to the `.exe` file → `logs/ksef-generator-2025-12.log`
 - **Development**: In the project directory → `logs/ksef-generator-2025-12.log`

 **What Gets Logged:**

 Each session records:

 - Session ID, start/end times, duration, status (SUCCESS/FAILED)
 - Document type, input/output files
 - All parameters (nrKSeF, QR codes, etc.)